drazioti/Carmichael/README.md

 Contribute by using git pull to this repo.

 ## TODO
+- Add hash-trick to sagemath code

-Add python code
+- Add python code

-Add c/c++ code
+- Add c/c++ code

-Add c/c++/openmp  code for the parallel attack
+- Add c/c++/openmp  code for the parallel attack